UniversityOfNottingham/MOASDocs/docs/config.md

-> This document is in progress.
-Any content that may need to be revised is <mark>marked</mark>.

 ## Item Types

 Omeka provides a selection of [Item Types](/admin/item-types) by default, only some of which are supported by the <mark>silver theme</mark>: